 For dynamic files (for example, PHP files, JSP files, and ASP files), it is suggested that the cache duration be set to 0s, indicating that the files will not be cached.
 If dynamic files such as PHP files are not updated frequently, it is suggested that the cache duration be set to a small value.

-It is recommended that the content on an origin site is updated with the same file name, but tagged with different version numbers; for example,
+We recommended that the content on an origin site is updated with the same file name, but tagged with different version numbers; for example,

 Log on to the CDN console

 On the left-side navigation pane, click Domain Names.

 Select a domain to enter the management page and find Cache setting:

 For example, set three cache policies for the CDN domain

 - Cache policy 1: the cache duration for all files suffixed with

 .pngis one month, and the weight is 90.